dcordero/BlurFace/README.md

 `public func hasFaces() -> Bool`

-Check whether the image contains faces actually
+Check whether the image contains any faces

 `public func blurFaces() -> UIImage`

-Returns a new image with blurring all the faces in the original image
+Returns a new image blurring all the faces in the original image